InnovativeSquad-PI-4TWIN4/PiWebInovativeSquad/README.md

-# 🚀 SkillBridge – AI-Powered Skill Exchange & Smart Learning Platform
+# 🚀 SkillBridge – The AI-Powered Skill Exchange & Smart Learning Platform

-🌉 Bridging Skills, Minds, and AI – SkillBridge is a MERN stack platform revolutionizing learning through peer-to-peer skill exchange, AI-enhanced e-learning, and intelligent productivity tools.
-Whether you're mastering a new skill or sharing expertise, SkillBridge connects you with the right resources—and the right people—powered by Google Gemini AI.
+🌉 Bridging Skills, Minds, and AI.
+SkillBridge is an AI-augmented, MERN stack platform that transforms how people learn and share knowledge.
+Built for the future of learning, it connects learners and mentors in a peer-to-peer skill exchange ecosystem, powered by Google Gemini AI and intelligent collaboration tools.

+Whether you want to master a new skill, share your expertise, or collaborate on real projects, SkillBridge offers smart, social, and interactive learning experiences.

 ## 🔥 Core Features

-### 🤖 AI-Driven Assistance (Powered by Gemini)
+### 🤖 AI-Driven Assistance (Powered by Gemini & OpenAI)
 - **Gemini Chatbot** – Instant answers, course guidance, and learning support.
 - **Gemini Voice Assistant** – Speak your queries, get real-time responses.
 - **AI Therapist (Gemini-Powered)** – Mental wellness support for stress-free learning.